 Because victims of intimate partner violence are overwhelmingly female, the impact of this type of brain injury is borne primarily by women.
 Undiagnosed, these hidden brain injuries affect every aspect of a woman’s life, from her health to her ability to parent, to maintain paid employment, and to maintain healthy relationships.
 As well, multiple barriers at every point in the victim’s life and within the system interfere with reporting, assessment and getting necessary services.

-Board Voice worked with a number of allied organizations in April 2022 to prepare a summary of IPV-BI issues, impacts and research at the request of Parliamentary Secretary Grace Lore, whose portfolio includes gender equity and the development of a gender-based violence prevention plan for BC.
+Board Voice works with a number of allied organizations, researchers and people with lived experience in BC and across Canada, 12 of whom worked with us in preparing a 2022 summary of IPV-BI issues, impacts and research at the request of then-Parliamentary Secretary Grace Lore, whose portfolio included gender equity and the development of a gender-based violence prevention plan for BC.
 Find this summary here.

 While communities in BC and Canada have various types of supports for people who have experienced a brain injury and other supports for people who have experienced intimate partner violence, there is very little recognition or support for services that address needs at the intersection of these two issues.